waynodiablo/Oystercard/pills/clojure.md

   1. I told you that Clojure didn't have classes, and you have a ClassCastException
   2. It's looking for a clojure.lang.IFn (IFn is an abbreviation of Function Interface)

 The reason we're getting java.lang.ClassCastExceptions is because Clojure is built on top of Java.
-Much like a language like CoffeeScript is built on top of JavaScript, or Swift is built on top of C (and ruby, for that matter), we're seeing an error bubble up from the underlying implementation.
+Much like a language like CoffeeScript is built on top of JavaScript, or Swift is built on top of C (and Ruby, for that matter), we're seeing an error bubble up from the underlying implementation.

 The second error is because lists occupy a special place in Clojure.
 The first element of a list is assumed to be a function call.